Do you use certified organic feed?

-All our beef and lamb is grass fed and finished.
+All our beef and lamb is 100% grass fed and finished.
 Pork and chicken require grain in their diet and have access to self feeders in their paddocks.
-Click here to learn more about our farmers and their produce.

 Are your eggs organic?

-Our Egganic eggs are not ‘certified organic’ but the principles that we apply are holistic, regenerative, sustainable and exceed the organic standards in relation to animal welfare.
+Our eggs are not certified organic but the principles that we apply are holistic, regenerative, sustainable and exceed the organic standards in relation to animal welfare.
 We feed the chickens natural sustainable grains and the eggs are produced by healthy hens that roam on pristine paddocks free of chemicals and are able to graze and forage the pasture as they please.
-Click here to find out more

 Why are your eggs ‘pasture raised’ and not ‘free range’?

-What do you raise on the Ethical Farmers farm?
+What do you raise on the Ethical Farmers farm in Dungog?

 What do you get from other farms and how well do you know the farmers?

-We partner with Malone lamb and Melanda Park pork.
-Our beef is supplemented with Cape Grim from Tasmania.
-We have a close relationship with the farmers to ensure they meet the Ethical Famers strict standards of animal welfare which produces the highest quality of meat produced.
-Learn more (insert link) about our farmers and their produce.
+We partner with Melanda Park pork, they meet the Ethical Famers strict standards of animal welfare which produces the highest quality meat.
+Read more about the pasture raised pork we sell.

 What seasoning do you use in your burgers and sausages?

-We only ever use organic herbs and spices and Himalayan salt.
+We only ever use organic herbs and spices and sea salt.
 We never use

 artificial colourings, flavourings or preservatives and only use natural casings.
 Our sausages are made from the same beef, pork and lamb we sell in our whole meat products.